executablebooks/sphinx-design/docs/css_classes.md

 If you find yourself using a class(es) often, consider opening an issue to request a new role/directive or option!

+The `div` directive also has the `style` option, which allows you to add inline CSS styles, although it is not recommended to use this option for most cases.

 ## Text

 Classes are available for styling and alignment: